waimea-igdaikee/300dtd-cadet-planner-website/README.md

 ## Project Description

 At Navy Cadets, we have parade roles that need to be fulfilled by different people each week.
-This database-driven web application with the following features:
+Tracking how many times people have done each role and allocating roles to people weekly are things we struggle to do effectively.
+As such, this database-driven web app solves these problems with the following features:

-- Individual user account login, with different permissions depending on rank
+- Individual user account login, including admins with elevated permissions
 - Tracking of personal statistics over the past 10 weeks
 - Tracking and display of everyone's statistics over the past 10 weeks
 - Allocating parade roles
-- Editing of roles' descriptions
+- Creating, editing, and deleting roles

 ---